Infringement notices

 • Multimedia Message Service (MMS) to your mobile phone.

-Your options once you have received an infringement notice
+Your options once you receive an infringement notice

 Demerit points

-Demerit points are always recorded relative to the time of the offence, but are only applied when:
+Demerit points are recorded at the time of the offence, but are only applied when:

 • the infringement is paid (or part paid)